World Greets 2025 After Sweltering Year Of Olympics, Turmoil And Trump - UrduPoint

 Outgunned on its eastern flank, Ukraine must now contend with a Trump administration seemingly intent on winding back crucial military aid.

-In his New Year's Eve address Tuesday, Putin did not explicitly mention the war but praised the "courage and bravery" of Russia's soldiers.
+In his New Year's Eve address, Putin did not explicitly mention the war but praised the "courage and bravery" of Russia's soldiers.

 On the streets of Kyiv, teacher Kateryna Chemeryz wanted "peace to finally be obtained for Ukraine".